 If there is a difference between the rules in English and in Turkish, the rule in English is to be considered as valid.
 This publication is available in print and electronic pdf version.
 Once downloaded, this document will become UNCONTROLLED.
-Please check www.turkloydu.org for the amended and valid version.
+Please check the website below for the valid version.